Advisors and Supervisory Committees

 e. return the ballot packet to the Graduate School as soon as possible.

 The Graduate Council wishes to ensure that every exam is conducted fairly and with sufficient rigor to serve as a final examination for the awarding of an advanced degree.
-The Council appreciates the help and the cooperation of Graduate Faculty Representatives in this effort.
+The Council appreciates the help and the cooperation of GFR in this effort.

 Conflict of Interest of Graduate Faculty